 I think the postmark is 1951 on this card from "Fiddlin' Curly Smith" in the "generalist" format days of WGAY-AM.
 Detective Bob Bell found this on Ebay.
 Now you know what the call letters stood for.

 I remember in the early 1960's at Christmas that wreath as depicted in the artwork below was indeed put on the door, but honestly the little building didn't look quite so much in the holiday spirit.
 Most Christmas days or eves/weekends were bereft of snow and I never saw and twinkling stars.
 I'm sure that it must be Christmas eve, because there was likely no one at the station hence no footprints, much less the sidewalk cleared (yes, I know, it's an ARTIST'S DEPICTION.
 There was another art-deco building not too far away, for the original WTOP-1500AM blowtorch station.
 I remember it didn't look good outside, the sign was rusted, who would care anyway.
-WQMR was gone (the building seen here) not long after the transmitter and tower had to be moved to Sligo; but I guess WTOP is still there, I dunno, I don't live there anymore.
+WQMR was gone (the building seen here) not long after the AM transmitter and tower had to be moved to Sligo; but I guess WTOP is still there, I dunno, I don't live there anymore.
 When Connie B. Gay and "great albums of beautiful music" came to town, I remember dimly that the call letters for WQMR and WGAY were shown, but not on the same facia.
 Evidently they couldn't find two "W's" because one W was red while the other letters matched, a kind of dark blue.
 I can't remember if the red W was for QMR or GAY.
-Trivia, maybe there's a photo on this very web site!
+Trivia, maybe there's a photo somewhere...

 Memories?
 Do you remember the Bernie Harrison Show?
 How about way back in the pre-stereo days, The Secret Sound Game?
 I'm not sure when the feature ran, but remember never coming close to recognizing the "secret sounds."
 Must have been 1963 or 1964-ish.
 Notice in the newspaper ad (above) (for Bernie Harrison's show) WQMR was mentioned as both AM and FM, a tad misleading, FM was WGAY.
 This was all a long time ago, and though I'd like more details on the WQMR "flip" when CBG bought the station, the information is not easy to find and memories conflict (especially mine).
 Back to Bernie Harrison for a second - though this ad is from the WaPo, wasn't his newspaper column in the long-forgotten Washington Star?